 Save your team from budget cuts and shifting priorities

 As researchers with over twenty years of combined experience, here’s what we recommend to help your CX team prosper.
-Every organisation wants and needs to be more customer-centric.
+Every organization wants and needs to be more customer-centric.
 However, executives and individual contributors aren’t speaking the same language.

 Speak the language of executives

 Executives understand that connecting with and getting customer feedback is nice.
 Still, they want to see metrics or key performance indicators (KPIs) because that’s how they measure success and make critical business decisions.
-Right now, much of a CX’s team impact is represented by anecdotal comments, which become difficult to justify when organisational cuts are happening.
+Right now, much of a CX’s team impact is represented by anecdotal comments, which become difficult to justify when organizational cuts are happening.